lkodinsson/MARS/Core_Rules/Character_Features.md

 #### Combat Skills

 Making attacks with a character requires the use of combat skills, all of which use dexterity as their associated stat: *unarmed*, *archery*, *finesse*, and *martial*.
-Making attacks with higher accuracy requires training, and each combat skill improves different categories of weapons.
-Some weapons are flexible enough that they can also be used with multiple different combat skills.
+Making attacks with various weapons requires specialized training so each combat skill improves different categories of weapons, although some weapons are flexible enough that they can also be used with multiple different combat skills.
 Combat skills also provide characters with special abilities called *maneuvers*.

 <!-- Firearms skills?
 Light Firearms, Heavy Firearms? -->